Deepak-karmiyal/Mysql-project/README.md

 - **Top Performers Identification**: Identify top-performing sales representatives based on total sales volume.
 - **Visualization**: Visualize sales data using charts and graphs for better understanding.

-## Installation

-1. Clone the repository:

-## Contact

-Provide contact information for users to reach out to you with questions, feedback, or inquiries about the project.
-Include your email address or links to your social media profiles.